ikmb/gwas-assoc/Readme.md

 4. Run `3_saige_spa.sh` to perform association testing.
 It spawns a lot of SLURM jobs and generates a lot of temporary files in the current working directory
 5. Run `4_sumstats.sh` to collect all the result snippets into a single summary statistics text file that you may use for later analysis

+## Citation instructions

+If you use our software in any published work, please cite our BIGwas software and methods paper:

+Kässens JC, Wienbrandt L, Ellinghaus D. BIGwas: Single-command quality control and association testing for multi-cohort and biobank-scale GWAS/PheWAS data.
+Gigascience.
+2021 Jun 29;10(6):giab047.

 ## License
 MIT License